jeremiahdanielregalario/Pohlig-Hellman-Algorithm-Coq-Formal-Verification/README.md

-# CS171 — Formal Verification of Pohlig–Hellman (Coq)
+# CS171 - Formal Verification of Pohlig–Hellman (Coq)

 This repository contains a machine-checked Coq development of the Pohlig–Hellman algorithm for solving discrete logarithms.
 It formalizes finite cyclic groups, reduces discrete logs to prime-power cases, and reconstructs solutions via the Chinese Remainder Theorem.

+This project is made in fulfillment of requirements for CS 171 Formal Verification and Logic elective class in UP Diliman.

 ## Repository layout
 - `coq/` — Coq `.v` source files